liqueurdetoile/blob-compare/readme.md

 Disabling web workers can also help prevent memory issues in some cases.

 ### Benchmarking
-I've tried to implement some automated bechnmarks around karma and benchmark.js but I'm quickly hitting some troubles with larger blobs, event with small blobs on Edge.
+**Repo is quite heavy due to fixtures.** I've tried to implement some automated bechnmarks around karma and benchmark.js but I'm quickly hitting some troubles with larger blobs, event with small blobs on Edge.

 I'm not sure that I'm doing right with my benchmarks _Oo_

 If I find some time, I may try on jsPerf.

-Anyway, after cloning and installing the repo, you can play with fixtures and benchmarks.
+Anyway, after cloning and installing this repository, you can play with fixtures and benchmarks (they are removed from npm version).

 Just bash `npm run bench:all` to run them into Chrome, Firefox and Edge.
 You can also make ChromeHeadless accessible and use `npm run bench`